Lifestyle

 • Even within the Greater Toronto Area, there are some neighborhoods that rank well in terms of housing affordability and rental affordability.

-5 Best Ontario Neighborhoods for Housing Affordability, Rent Affordability and Job Growth
+5 Best Ontario Cities for Housing Affordability, Rent Affordability and Job Growth

 When looking for affordable housing in Ontario, we looked at housing and rental prices as well as the cost of living and job opportunities in the province.